evergreenexport/nakano/_products/kayuki.md

 alcoholContent: 45%
 ---

+A distilled fine spirit that retains the distinctive aroma of ume.

-Crafted using umeshu from Wakayama Nanko ume (plums) as the base, the umeshu is then vacuum-distilled to produce a fine spirit that retains the ume’s distinctive aroma.
+Vacuum-distilled using umeshu from Wakayama Nanko ume (plums) as the base.